A close-up of a mother smiling and embracing her young child, who is wrapped in a red blanket. The child has dark skin and curly hair.

 • Providing education, outreach, and supportive services to chronically underserved areas

-• Advocating for program and policy decisions that use a health equity lens
+• Advocating for program and policy decisions

 • Strengthening the capacity for our community to create its own health future